microsoft/Remote-Lab/README.md

 The `Interactable Type` field is a drop-down menu, which lets you select one of the three types of UI events you want to track (button, toggle, slider).
 The `Guid String` field is filled by selecting the `Generate GUID` button.
 Generate the GUID for the component if the object containing the UI element will be instantiated at runtime.
 Otherwise, make sure to leave the `Guid String` field blank.

-The UI element with the `Interactable UI` component is ready for tracking UI events.
+The UI element with the `Interactable UI` component is ready for recording UI events.

 ## Tracking Custom Variables <a name="custom_var"></a>
 In order to track user-defined variables like a member variable in a user-defined class, you need to set up the tracking mechanism through additional lines of code.
 For instance, suppose you have the following class.